Avdrn/github-actions-repository/docs/05-deploying-to-an-environment.md

 ### Let's test our new pipeline stage

-Once the changes are commited and pushed, the pipeline should run automatically as it is especified to run on push.
+Once the changes are commited and pushed, the pipeline should run automatically, as it is especified to run on push.

 ```bash
 git add .